NYH32O99E1Lg/SmartCubeV1/Readme.md

 A single 700 mAh 14250 battery lasts about 24 hours.
 The TP4056 prevents the cell from being completely drained and should protect it from damage.

-Altough it's not included in the pictues or schematics, both the case and the back cover are updated to include a slot for a micro slider switch (SPDT), in case you actually want to have a power switch instead of letting it run untill the battery drains.
+Altough it's not included in any of the the pictures or schematics, both the case and the back cover are updated to include a slot for a micro slider switch (SPDT), in case you actually want to have a power switch instead of letting it run untill the battery drains.

 * Solder the 14250 battery to the **TP4056 input pins**.
 * Wire the **TP4056 output** to the **3.3V pin** on the D1 Mini to power the device.